bytecodealliance/component-docs/component-model/src/design/worlds.md

 * A (trivial) "HTTP proxy" world would export a "receive HTTP requests" interface, and import a "send HTTP requests" interface.
 A host, or another component, would call the exported "receive" interface, passing an HTTP request; the component would forward it on via the imported "send" interface.
 To be a _useful_ proxy, the component may also need to import interfaces such as I/O and clock time - without those imports the component could not perform, for example, on-disk caching.
 * The "WASI (WebAssembly System Interface) command line" world is a classic example of a "hosting environment" use of the world concept.
 This world exports APIs such as file I/O, sockets, random number generation, and other POSIX-style functionality, so that application components that depend on this world - that is, command line applications - can use those familiar capabilities.
 * A "regex parser" world would export a "parse regex" function, and would import nothing.
 This declares not only that the component implementing this world can parse regular expressions, but also that it calls no other APIs.
 A user of such a parser could know, without looking at the implementation, that is does not access the file system, or send the user's regexes to a network service.

+> ⓘ For a more formal definition of what a WIT world is, take a look at the [WIT world specification](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md#wit-worlds).